 We also recommit ourselves to work together for the good of all people in our city, regardless of their origins.

 Citizens:mk has won pledges from MK’s business and political leaders to achieve 50-themed social justice goals in MK’s 50th birthday year next year: 50 accredited Living Wage employers, 50 parish councils advised on renewable energy, 50 MK organisations in Weaving Trust events and plans to welcome 50 refugee families.

 The pledges were made at our sixth annual Accountability Assembly at Cornerstone Church on 26th April, which drew a turnout of 260 people from 17 member institutions.
 The overall theme was ‘building community’ and the assembly heard personal testimonies of problems facing communities whose voices are not normally heard.

-Care worker Jayne Meadows talked about how her life had changed since receiving the real Living Wage.
+Care worker Jayne Meadows talked about how her life would change if she was to receive the real Living Wage.

 Syrian refugee Nour Sakr (pictured above) talked about her experience of being welcomed in Milton Keynes.
 Headteacher Helen Hann talked about the benefits to Wyvern First School community of being involved in a community energy scheme.
 Hala Rafify of MK Muslim Association (pictured below) talked about her positive experience of welcoming non-Muslims to a ‘weaving trust’ event at the Islamic Centre on Coffee Hall.

 Several prominent MK businesses including Network Rail, Santander, KPMG, Dentons and IKEA, took turns to talk about the business benefits of being accredited Living Wage employers and urged others to join the Living Wage accreditation campaign.
 The new Living Wage Business Network made a ‘Special Contribution to the Community’ award to Julia Upton, who is retiring from her post as CEO of MK Community Foundation, for championing the idea of Milton Keynes as a Living Wage city.